 Unlike conventional storytelling mediums, such as films, that are limited to only sight and hearing, we tap into more senses to set up the mood for a immediate mindset change.
 The body image and body schema inside our brains are plastic and variable.
 Through a systematic alteration of sensory stimuli, such as vision, touch, motor control and proprioception, the brain can inhabit a body dramatically different from ours, such as a tree.
 And this body illusion leads to a more direct, personal and emotional connection with the new identity that we embodied.

-Electronic Muscle Stimulation as Visuo-tactile Feedback
+Electronic Muscle Stimulation for Native Tactile Feedback